turingschool/launch-curriculum/module6/project/index.md

 Let's say you choose to Deploy Your Application as your new technology.
 During the 2 week proof-of-concept period, you will need to demonstrate that you can deploy a database-connected .NET web application.
 If at your 2nd project checkin you have not demonstrated that you can deploy a single-endpoint web application (without a database), you may be asked to reconsider your new technology.

 #### TIL
 As part of your project documentation, you will be expected to include a TIL type write-up on your new technology.
-This can be added to your TIL repo on GitHub.
+This can be added to your TIL repo on GitHub, and could be shared on LinkedIn!

 ## Inception

 ### Determine MVP

-Define the features that will make up your [**Minimum Viable Product**](https://www.agilealliance.org/glossary/mvp/#q=~(infinite~false~filters~(tags~(~'mvp))~searchTerm~'~sort~false~sortDirection~'asc~page~1)).
-Your MVP may not be your full application as designed in your Project Pitch, but it should include enough features to meet the Project Requirements.
+Define the functionality that will make up your [**Minimum Viable Product**](https://www.agilealliance.org/glossary/mvp/#q=~(infinite~false~filters~(tags~(~'mvp))~searchTerm~'~sort~false~sortDirection~'asc~page~1)).
+Your MVP may not be your full application as designed in your feature proposal, but it should include enough functionality to meet the Project Requirements.

 ### Wireframes

-* Create a high level [user flow diagram](https://bashooka.com/inspiration/33-excellent-user-flow-examples-for-inspiration/) that lists the steps a user will take when interacting with your application.
+* Create a high level [user flow diagram](https://bashooka.com/inspiration/33-excellent-user-flow-examples-for-inspiration/) that lists the steps a user will take when interacting with your new feature.
-* Make a list of all of the pages required for your application along with what features will exist on each page.
+* Make a list of all of the pages required for your new feature along with what will exist on each page.
 * For each page, create a [wireframe](https://www.usability.gov/how-to-and-tools/methods/wireframing.html) by sketching out what that user will see when they navigate to that page.
 Include details such as header text, buttons, drop downs, forms with the specific fields, graphs etc.
 * [Figma](https://www.figma.com/wireframe-tool/?utm_source=google&utm_medium=cpc&utm_campaign=17340391121&utm_term=free%20wireframe%20tools&utm_content=600487515776&gclid=CjwKCAjw5P2aBhAlEiwAAdY7dLtWlIVK0NWWHUXbjj8KMAaBN8P1lO16khOpesJ63utNI5b-cF1e2xoClmoQAvD_BwE) is a great tool for wireframing